Loch Lomond Adventure Weekend

 Next we went on a ringo ride, where we were towed on a big rubber ring behind a speedboat.
 Wow, amazing fun.
 I had not been particularly looking forward to this, but it was absolutely fantastic!
 No-one fell in, the guys in the boat were great and we really had a great time.

-On Saturday evening we kept ourselves entertained by watching DVDs kindly lent to us by the friendly staff at Loch Lomond Holiday Park while also watching a thunder and lightening storm across the loch.
-Scottish weather at its best, roasting sunshine all day then suddenly a thunder storm and torrential rain!
+On Saturday evening we kept ourselves entertained by watching DVDs kindly lent to us by the friendly staff at Loch Lomond Holiday Park while also watching a thunder and lightning storm across the loch.
+Scottish weather at its best, roasting sunshine all day then suddenly a thunderstorm and torrential rain!

 On Sunday morning we had my favourite activity of the weekend.
 A guided canoe trip with In Your Element at Lomond Shores.
 We were given life jackets and a paddle and got into our canoes.
 Our instructor Dominic was brilliant, we had a really enjoyable trip and a good laugh.
 We paddled to a beach, had races and a few games in the canoes.
 The water was pretty still and it was really enjoyable, fun and relaxing.
 We all loved it.